Rates, discounts and monetary transactions

 We offer annual subscriptions for certain services.

-8. Usual and unusual activities
+8. Usual and non-usual services

 9. Our approach

 Our goal is to handle your case as efficiently and structured as possible.
 We want to avoid endless back-and-forths on the phone or via email.
 We aim to request and receive all necessary information from you in one go.
 Therefore, we expect you to provide us with the requested information and documents as quickly as possible upon our first request, and to cooperate cooperatively.
-This allows us to work faster and at a lower cost, and to continue offering our clients our competitive rates.
+This allows us to work quicker and at a lower cost, and to continue offering our clients our competitive rates.
 Our clients appreciate this.
 And so do we.

 10. Step-by-step plan